polylang/wp-phpunit/README.md

 - scripts to install the required plugins and themes,
 - scripts for building and distributing the project,
 - bootstraps allowing to init unit and integration tests,
-- helpers for the tests.
+- helpers for the tests,
+- rulesets enforcing our conventions (phpcs): custom rules (Generic, PSR2, Squiz), Suin, WordPress.

 ## How to